P1wka/piefetch/README.md

 # piefetch

-Basic fetch app for Windows
+piefetch is a basic fetch app for Windows users.